-Ted Hughes and The Thought Fox
+Ted Hughes And A Summary of The Thought Fox

 The Thought-Fox is an animal poem with a difference.
 Ted Hughes 'captured' his fox at the same time as he completed the poem.
 The fox manifests within the poem, the fox is the poem and both are a product of the poet's imagination.

 'So you see, in some ways my fox is better than an ordinary fox.
 It will live for ever, it will never suffer from hunger or hounds.
 I have it with me wherever I go.
 And I made it.
 And all through imagining it clearly enough and finding the living words.'
 Ted Hughes (Poetry in the Making)